burkeholland/appbuilder/README.md

 ### /// You’re Awesome!

-Welcome to the home of Telerik AppBuilder Presentation-in-a-Box.
-If you’re into cross-platform hybrid mobile development, you will love the tooling and all of the services we have for you.
-Passionate about mobile and want to present to an audience?
+Are you passionate about mobile and want to spread your excitement about the Telerik Platform?
 We’re here to help and appreciate your awesomeness!

 ### /// What’s in the Box?

+This is a "presentation in a box".
+The idea is that you'll find everything you need for presentations of any size or shape.
 Here’s what you’ll find in our GitHub Repo – use it all or just pick the pieces you need:

 * Guides – Let us provide some presentation pointers; you can also roll on your own
-* Slide Decks – HTML 5 web-based ones, PDFs or PowerPoints to suit your needs
+* Slide Decks – HTML5 web-based, PDFs or PowerPoints to suit your needs
 * Demos – Selected showcase apps for easy presentations in your chosen IDE

 ### /// 20 Minute Cameo